MewsSystems/gitbook-connector-api/guidelines/responses.md

 * **429 Too Many Requests**
   * Error caused by too many requests sent in a given amount of time.
 Response contains `Retry-After` header indicating how long the user agent should wait before making a follow-up request.
 For more information, see [Request limits](requests.md#request-limits).
 * **500 Internal Server Error**
-  * Unexpected error of the server.
-In most cases, such an error signifies a bug on our side.
-We are logging it and are immediately notified when such an error happens.
-If anything like this happens, feel free to directly contact us or raise an issue here on Github.
+  * Unexpected error on the Mews side.
+This may be due to a software fault.
+If such a situation occurs, the error will be logged and the development team notified, however you can raise an issue through GitHub on our [documentation repository](https://github.com/MewsSystems/gitbook-connector-api).

 ## Response details